nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Practical implementation

 \subsection{Linear and nonlinear updates}

 In \cite{He2024}, an adaptive version of nlTGCR($k$) was developed to reduce the number of function evaluations by adapting the residual update from the original (linear) GCR algorithm.
-That is, if an angle condition is satisfied, we replace the nonlinear residual
+Let us denote by